grencez/grencez.dev/2015/82000-digits-20150829/index.md

 ---
 canonical_url: https://grencez.dev/2015/82000-digits-20150829
 date: 2015-08-29
-description: A clever algorithm to search for
+description: A clever algorithm to search for integers that can be written with ones and zeroes in several bases.
 last_modified_at: 2020-11-29
 ---